 Benchmark offers microelectronics assembly with placement tolerances of 1-2 microns semi-automated and 7 microns automated.
 So what the heck does that mean?
 How big (or small) is a micron, really?

 Since 40-50 micron objects are the smallest things visible to the naked human eye, these extremely small dimensions can be hard to wrap your head around.
 So, we decided to use some great laser microscope images to put size in perspective.

 Micron is short for micrometer, one-millionth of a meter, or 1 x 10-6 (denoted µ).
 Since the metric system is very rational, there are 1,000 microns in a millimeter and 10,000 microns in a centimeter.

 What does one-millionth of a meter look like?
 Let’s start with things we can see.
 A human hair is approximately 70 microns, give or take 20 microns depending on the thickness of a given individual's hair.
-This is about three times the size of a trace or space on one of Benchmark Lark Technology's high-density circuits.
+This is about 30 times the placement tolerance for optical systems such as lidar!

 Photo: Human hair imaged with a 3D laser microscope 250x magnification.

 The eye of a fruit fly is also 70 microns across.
 But the eye itself isn't the smallest unit: each eye is made up of 760-unit eyes that are about 5 microns in diameter each!
 This is similar to the placement tolerance Benchmark achieves in fully automated microelectronic assembly.